Brindavani/project3/README.md

 Bharath Kumar Kande is the leader of this group.
 Below are the duties of each student in our group:

-**Aravind Kattamuri:**  Aravind Kattamuri mainly worked on 1.Creating the dataset for this project by working with Brindavani Sunkari and Praneeth Yerramothu. the top 200 locations for both the news/blogs and creating a visualization to plot locations mentioned in news/blogs on a world map using D3.js.
+**Aravind Kattamuri:**  Aravind Kattamuri mainly worked on 1.Creating the dataset for this project by working with Brindavani Sunkari and Praneeth Yerramothu.
 2.Creating the dashboard(Bar-chart and Pie-chart) that represents the Species Distribution & their Conservation Status using D3.js.
 3.Creating report for this project by working with Praneeth Yerramothu and Brindavani Sunkari.